HITS-MCM/MD-IFP/README.md

 __Process_pdb.py__   - preprocessing PDB files (splitting into ligand and protein files)

-__chimera_hydrogen_mol2.py__  - generation ligand mole2 file
+__chimera_hydrogen_mol2.py__  - generation of ligand mole2 file

 __Membrane_analysis.py__ - computation of the membrane surface area per lipid and membrane/protein/water atom density distribution

 ## Application examples (folder Examples):

-   1. Generation of the IFP databease a single MD trajectory of a protein-ligand complex
+   1. Generation of the IFP databease for a single MD trajectory of a protein-ligand complex
-   2. Analysis and visualization of a set of IFP databsis for different ligands
+   2. Analysis and visualization of a set of IFP databases for different ligand

-## Test example as Python Jupyter Notebooks :
+## Test Examples as Python Jupyter Notebooks :

 ### Data employed in test examples
-   can be dowloaded from  https://zenodo.org/record/3755337#.XrF-iGgzaUk
+   can be downloaded from  https://zenodo.org/record/3755337#.XrF-iGgzaUk

 ### I. __IFP_generation_examples_PDB.ipynb:__

-Protein-Ligand interaction fingerprint (IFP) computations (only function of IFP_generation.py are used) for:
+Protein-Ligand Interaction Fingerprint (IFP) computations (only functions of IFP_generation.py are used) for:
    1. a single structure prepared for MD simulations (HSP90; PDB ID 6EI5, dcd format)
    2. a trajectory (for selected frames; dcd format)
    3. a PDB structure